lbriais/easy_app_helper/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Creating your own EasyAppHelper module

+You need to write two modules

+* One EasyAppHelper::MyModule that will provide the features mixed in your application.
+* One EasyAppHelper::MyModule::Instanciator that will extend (not include) EasyAppHelper::Common::Instanciator and that will be responsible to initialize your module.

+That's all folks.

 [1]: https://rubygems.org/gems/easy_app_helper        "EasyAppHelper gem"